syncfusion-content/angularjs-docs/angularjs/CircularGauge/Getting-Started.md

 # Getting Started

-Before we start with the circulargauge, please refer [this page](http://help.syncfusion.com/js/angularjs) page for general information regarding integrating Syncfusion widget’s.
+Before we start with the circular gauge, please refer [this page](http://help.syncfusion.com/js/angularjs) page for general information regarding integrating Syncfusion widget’s.

 ## Adding JavaScript and CSS references

-To render the circulargauge control, the following list of external dependencies are needed,
+To render the circular gauge control, the following list of external dependencies are needed,

 * [jQuery](http://jquery.com) - 1.7.1 and later versions
 * [Angular](https://angularjs.org/) - angular latest versions